 The FDA allows food labels to include “qualified” health claims (i.e., those supported by information that does not meet the statutory standard of “significant scientific agreement”).
-Critics of this policy, including AARP, contend that such claims are inconsistent with current law and may confuse consumers.
+Critics of this policy argue that such claims are inconsistent with current law and may confuse consumers.

 Consumers often lack information about the nutritional content (including calorie counts) of restaurant offerings, making it difficult for them to make healthy choices.
-The ACA Comprehensive health care reform legislation passed by Congress and signed into law on March 23, 2010. sought to address this issue by including a requirement for restaurants (other than retail food establishments) and vending machine operations with 20 or more locations to post calorie content on menus and menu boards.
+The Affordable Care Act sought to address this issue by including a requirement for restaurants (other than retail food establishments) and vending machine operations with 20 or more locations to post calorie content on menus and menu boards.
 Additional nutritional information must also be made readily available to customers.

 In order to capitalize on consumers’ interest in improving their diet, many food companies seek to put claims on food labels and in advertisements touting the presence of healthful ingredients such as whole grains, fruits, and vegetables.
 These claims can be deceptive and misleading when the product in question contains very little of the desirable ingredient or when it is accompanied by other potentially harmful ingredients, such as excessive sugar.

 As part of ongoing efforts to harmonize international food labeling as well as safety standards, the U.S. government should not allow domestic requirements to be weakened.

 Federal agencies that oversee food labeling and advertising should adopt consistent standards and definitions for terms and claims that appear on food labels and in advertisements.